 In our Purpose, Presbyterian Women commits to building an inclusive, caring community.
 Many historical, structural and cultural barriers must be overcome to make this fully realized.
 Making a commitment to becoming an inclusive, caring community requires us to exercise intentional leadership with this goal in mind.
 In addition to utilizing the PC(USA)’s cultural humility resources and training, Presbyterian Women groups may work toward inclusive, caring communities through

-• PW Racial Ethnic Dialog
+• PW Racial Equity Dialogues

 PW in the Presbytery and Synod groups are urged to read and study this report and make intentional efforts to implement the recommendations to build up God’s beloved community.

-PW Racial Ethnic Dialogue
+PW Racial Equity Dialogues

-- honor the gifts, perspectives and heritage of all God’s people and celebrate our oneness in the living Christ;
+- honor the gifts, perspectives, and heritage of all God’s people and celebrate our oneness in the living Christ;

-- work together toward developing a sanctuary where women of different racial ethnic backgrounds can speak the truth to each other and be heard;
+- work together toward developing a sanctuary where women of different racial-ethnic backgrounds can speak the truth to each other and be heard;

 - intentionally find ways to increase mutual understanding and work together as partners in ministry through dialog;